double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/12-ADR-001 - Adopt .NET 10 Runtime.md

 ## 6) Governance

 - **Ownership:** Platform Foundations Working Group.
-- **Review Cadence:** Annual or when a new Microsoft LTS runtime is announced.
+- **Review Cadence:** Annual or when Microsoft announces a new runtime release.
 - **Artifacts:** `global.json`, runtime compliance dashboard, analyzer configurations.
-- **Exit Criteria:** Superseded by a future ADR that adopts the next LTS version.
+- **Exit Criteria:** Superseded by a future ADR that adopts the next supported runtime.

 ---